 Economics majors take a one-year sequence in intermediate economic theory.
 Students enhance their ability to explain and use fundamental microeconomics and macroeconomics concepts and are further exposed to relationships between governments and markets.
 These concepts and relationships establish the foundation a student needs to deal with current economic issues.

-Economics students take elective courses to develop areas of emphasis such as monetary economics, international economics, labor, industrial organization, public finance, natural resource and environmental economics.
+Economics students take elective courses to develop areas of emphasis such as development economics, international economics, industrial organization, public economics, natural resource and environmental economics.
 The historical development of economic ideas receives more attention in these economic electives.
 A representative program for the major in economics is summarized on the back of this page.
 A major in economics also can be combined with a variety of minors and other majors and still be completed in four years.
 The concepts of economics can be applied to many fields.
 A minor in economics may be selected in combination with most other majors on campus, including business.